Nelegines/hide-product-prices-until-login/readme.txt

 == Upgrade Notice ==

 = 1.2.0 =
-Added support for user role-based restrictions and improved admin settings UX.
+Added support for user role-based restrictions, improved admin UI, and moved HTML rendering to template files for better extensibility.

 = 1.1.0 =
 Adds per-product messages, Add to Cart hiding, and admin test mode.
 Recommended upgrade for full WooCommerce compatibility and control.